 In all seriousness, I’ve not fed anyone chicken made with this marinade that hasn’t loved it.

-I originally just included this marinade recipe in with my grilled chicken legs recipe that I shared a long time ago.
-However, I have requests for it so often, I thought it deserved it’s own little spot in the world.
+I originally just included this recipe in with my grilled chicken legs recipe that I shared a long time ago.
+It makes such juicy, delicious grilled chicken breasts and works for baked chicken too!
+Since I have requests for this recipe so often, I thought it deserved it’s own little spot in the world.

 - Olive oil